 Kojo was captured on December 19th 1975 along with anarchist Ojore Lutalo during a bank expropriation.
 He was also charged with the murder of a drug dealer in his neighborhood.
 He was convicted of seditious conspiracy in 1981 and sentenced to 55 years in prison.

 In 1988, he was convicted of conspiracy to escape using rockets, hand grenades and a helicopter along with Jaime Delgado (a veteran independence leader), Dora Garcia (a prominent community activist), and Oscar Lopez Rivera (Puerto Rican Independista) from the Federal prison at Leavenworth, where he was serving the 55-year sentence.
 He is now scheduled to be released to state prison upon the expiration of his federal sentence to serve possibly an additional 15 years for this case.
-Notably, Ojore was paroled and Oscar was granted clemency by President Obama.
+Notably, Ojore was paroled in 2009 and Oscar was granted clemency by President Obama.